Open-Technology-Foundation/vrecord/README.md

-# vrecord - Bash Voice Recorder, with Continue, Resume, Transcribe Capability
+# vrecord - Advanced Bash Voice Recorder

-A robust command-line voice recording tool for Linux that supports pause/resume functionality and automatic MP3 conversion.
+A robust command-line voice recording tool for Linux with pause/resume, continuation, and transcription capabilities.
+Built with modern Bash standards for reliability and maintainability.

 ## Quick Install